Saturday, June 29, 2019

 Overall: MEH

 Based off of a short story by Russian writer Alexander Grin, Gospodin Oformitel, (Mister Designer), is an unforgivingly pretentious art film that is so stagnantly paced that it barely qualifies as the horror film that it is routinely labeled as.
-While it is remarkably photographed and the set and costume designs are as picturesque as they get, it is ultimately a lot of hot air with nothing remotely concrete to latch on to.
+While it is remarkably photographed and the set and costume designs are wonderfully picturesque, it is ultimately a lot of hot air with nothing concrete to latch on to.
 The small lot of characters are so unemotive that they barely come off as characters at all, even in an intentionally aloof sense.
-This is most apparent with the lead protagonist, (played by theater actor Viktor Anilov), who has the hardest of times not looking like he is just as bored with his protagonist as we are confused with the overall story.
-In his debut, director Teptsov, (who has only made two movies to this day), makes it a paramount priority to be as ambiguous as possible, drenching every moment of the film in as many pompous, stylistic touches as humanly possible.
-It does not wallow in the surreal so much to be engaging on such a level and when it does get particularly avant-garde, it just makes said scenes appear out of place.
-The intention to be though-provoking seems to be there and again, the care was certainly taken to make it a gorgeously looking film, but it does not amount to much more than a whole lot of vapid nothing.
+This is most apparent with the lead protagonist, (played by theater actor Viktor Anilov), who has the hardest of times not looking like he is just as bored as we are confused.
+In his debut, director Teptsov, (who has only made two movies to this day), makes it a priority to be as ambiguous as possible, drenching every moment of the film in pompous and stylistic touches.
+It does not wallow in the surreal in an engaging fashion though and while the care was taken to make it a gorgeously looking film, it does not amount to much more than a whole lot of vapid arthouse pandering for the sake of it, which in and of itself may be enough for some adventurous viewers.

 Monday, June 17, 2019